znsio/getting-started-with-teswiz/documentation/README-inProgress.md

 | Purpose                                          | ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) Old ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) | ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) New ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) |
 |:-------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------|

+## Minor Enhancement

+1. setWebViewContext() - Have updated use of AppiumDriver to SupportsContextSwitching for switching to Web View context.
+   Added logger for enhanced logging of context handles.
+2. setNativeAppContext() - Have updated use of AppiumDriver to SupportsContextSwitching for switching to Native App context.
+Added logger for enhanced logging of context handles.

 ## Logging to ReportPortal

 To make it easy to log to ReportPortal, the following new methods have been added: